How to square a number in Python

 print(f"A square with side {side} m has diagonal {diagonal:.2f} m")

-This snippet applies squaring to a practical geometry problem.
-It calculates a square's diagonal by importing the math module for its sqrt() function.
+This snippet puts squaring to use in a practical geometry problem.
+It calculates the diagonal of a square by breaking down the problem into a few key steps.

 Calculating RMS value for signal analysis